-- longitudinal joints are irregular, honeycombed, or inadequately compacted, cut back all unsatisfactory sections to expose an even, vertical surface for the full course thickness. - F. Offset longitudinal joints in succeeding courses not less than 6 inches.
+- E. Offset transverse joints in succeeding courses not less than 24 inches.
+When the edges of longitudinal joints are irregular, honeycombed, or inadequately compacted, cut back all unsatisfactory sections to expose an even, vertical surface for the full course thickness. - F. Offset longitudinal joints in succeeding courses not less than 6 inches.
 When the edges of longitudinal joints are irregular, honey-combed, or inadequately compacted, cut back all unsatisfactory sections to expose an even, vertical surface for the full course thickness.